Copp31/Therapeutic-Sine-Wave-Tool/README.md

 This project is a browser-based sound generator designed to explore the **therapeutic and perceptual impact of sine waves**.
 Built in React with the **Web Audio API**, it invites slow listening and subtle interaction with tone, space, and movement.

-It was conceived as a quick prototype—coded in a day—to create a focused, calming interface for **intentional sound experiences**.
+It was conceived as a quick prototype, coded in a day—to, create a focused, calming interface for **intentional sound experiences**.
 Users can shape the tone’s frequency, add binaural differences, modulate the waveform, and control dynamics, all in real time.

 ---